1984 Australian Cannonball Cup

 Once teams had arrived at the farm a ballot was drawn for starting positions.
 Teams would leave at two-minute intervals.

-From after 7 pm inside the farm, each team was successively counted down and started at their allocated time.
-They had to drive down the farm's long driveway and then join the Calder Highway, which was made difficult because of the number of spectators and heavy weekend traffic.
+From around 7 pm inside the farm, each team took their place at the start line and were each counted down to their allocated start time.
+They had to drive down the farm's long driveway and then join the Calder Highway, which was made difficult because of the large number of spectators and heavy weekend traffic.

 First to start was the Holden HQ Monaro driven by Jerry Reinisch, Jerry Revay and Lucas Hagan.
 Like most of the following teams, it took them several minutes to find a gap in traffic to get on to the highway.

-Due to suspect roadworthiness and the likely resulting issues with the waiting police, Andre Razums elected to tow his car from the start on the back of a tow truck.
-Only once well clear, did the car hit the road under its own power.
+Due to suspect roadworthiness and the likely resulting issues with the waiting police, Andre Razums elected to start the race with his car on the back of a tow truck.
+Some distance from the start the car hit the road under its own power.

 A film crew attempted to follow the race and recorded several of the teams being caught by police, as well as their own driver being booked trying to keep up.